cem-u/odin-landing-page/README.md

+# Landing Page
-This repository contains my assignment for The Odin Project, where I create a basic landing page using beginner HTML and CSS.
-The project focuses on foundational web development skills.
+This repository contains my assignment for [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page), where I create a basic landing page using beginner HTML and CSS.
+Use this [link](https://cem-u.github.io/odin-landing-page/) or the link in the about section to view the website.